 Of course, the classics like Lonely Planet is always a good idea.

 Yet, keep in mind: you are not the only one using Lonely Planet.
 The places mentioned in Lonely Planet are (most likely) already touristic.
-However, it is a really great resource to find information.
+However, it is a really great resource to find information and to get started.

 Personally, I do not travel with Lonely Planet guides since I like to travel light.
-But, I always read them in hostels.
+But, I always read them in hostels, when available.

 Our own Guides

 Here at Hostelgeeks we started our own guides, collecting hidden gems and a few secrets spots we, users or our writers found and cherished.
-You can get these guides for free – hopefully bs-free -and loaded with serious recommendations you mostly likely do not find anywhere else.
+You can find our travel guides here – hopefully bs-free – and loaded with serious recommendations you mostly likely do not find anywhere else.

 Find the worlds best hostels here, the 5 Star Hostels.